tytso/xfstests-bld/Documentation/gce-xfstests.md

 convenience shorthand for: "gcloud compute --project GCE_PROJECT get-serial-port-output INSTANCE --zone GCE_ZONE".

+### gce-xfstests console [--port N] INSTANCE

+Connect to serial port N on a test instance.
+Port 1 is the serial console; the magic sysrq key can be accessed via the Enter key, followed by the tilde ('~') key, followed by the 'B' key.
+Ports 2, 3, and 4 will connect to a serial port with a shell running on it.
+In the future serial port #4 may be repurposed to allow a remote gdb connection to kgdb, if the kernel under test is built with with kgdb support.

 ### gce-xfstests ls-instances [-l ]

 List the current test instances.
 With the -l option, it will